 Many managers are still hung up on the idea of people working without coming to the office.
-So how can you open the conversation and achieve your desired results?
+So how can you open the conversation and achieve your desired results during telecommute arrangement?

 Explain the Why and the WIIFM

 If your manager is relatively open-minded, they should at least be willing to hear you out if you request a meeting to discuss the topic of working remotely.
 Don’t spoil this opportunity.
 The key to getting what you want is by presenting a reasonable motive for your request to work from home.

 Perhaps you live far from work and want to recoup some of the time you would typically spend during the telecommuting arrangement.
 Or you have a family and need to be able to look out for the kids a few days a week.

 It’s best to begin by requesting only one or two days of remote time — this lets your employer see that you take the privilege seriously, and they can get comfortable with your productivity while you’re working remotely.

 Speaking of productivity, one thing you should share is that productivity often increases when you work from home.
 This fact is particularly true in roles where you can dig into a specific project and need to avoid distractions to be efficient.

 In an office environment, you might be working in a cubicle, entertaining chatter from your peers.
 When you’re at home, you can cash in on that extra time spent not commuting and enjoy a distraction-free workspace.
 Investing in an organized, professional-grade home office setup might help sell this idea to your manager.